- List benefits of outdoor play for school-age children.

 Planning Outdoor Activities

 The outdoor learning environment should be an extension of the indoor environment.
+It should be designed with the same intentionality, and should evoke, inspire and motivate, and it must accommodate the needs of each individual.
 Learning time in your outdoor space provides limitless options.
 You can enhance your activities by bringing them outdoors and using natural elements to teach concepts.
 The following are examples of how to enhance learning by utilizing your outdoor environment:

 Use your surroundings to discuss scientific concepts, such as the water cycle, plant species or solar power.
 Discuss hydropower by using miniature tools to harness the power of water at the water table.